strike978/matchfetch/README.md

    - Select match type: All, Close, Distant, or Custom cM range.
    - (Optional) Set minimum/maximum cM for custom filtering.
-   - (Optional) Select specific communities (journeys) or parental side.
+   - (Optional) Select cluster.

-5. **Privacy Mode**

-   Privacy mode is now always enabled.
-IDs are anonymized and sensitive columns are removed automatically in the export.
-See the info icon in the app for details.

-6. **Fetch matches**
+5. **Fetch matches**

    - Click "Fetch Matches".
 The app will download your matches in batches.
    - Progress is saved automatically.
-If interrupted, you can resume later.
+If interrupted, you can resume later using the "Resume previous session" button.

-7. **Export and open CSV**
+6. **Export and open CSV**
-   - When finished, the app saves a CSV file in the project folder.
+   - When finished, the app saves two CSV files in the project folder:
+     - **Full Data CSV**: Contains all columns, including names and IDs.
+     - **Anonymized CSV**: Removes sensitive columns and anonymizes IDs for privacy.
-   - Click "Open CSV file" to view the results.
+   - Click "Open" next to either CSV row to view the results.
+   - Click the info icon next to "Anonymized CSV" for details about privacy features.

-## Privacy Mode
+## Privacy Features

+- **Anonymized CSV**:
-- Removes Name, Parent, and cM columns from the export
+  - Removes Name, Cluster, and cM columns from the export
-- Replaces IDs with SHA-256 hashes
+  - Replaces IDs with SHA-256 hashes (not reversible)
   - Uses the most common journey name as the filename (instead of the test name)
-- See the in-app info dialog for more details
+  - See the in-app info dialog (info icon) for a full explanation
+- **Full Data CSV**:
+  - Contains all columns for your own analysis (not for sharing)

+## Resume Feature

+- If the app is closed or interrupted, your progress is saved automatically.
+- When you restart, you can resume from where you left off using the "Resume previous session" button.

 ## Troubleshooting